pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

-      -U, --use-pull [yes|no|either]  Determines whether pull operations are used for operations with the WBEM server that return lists of instances, as follows: "yes" uses pull operations, failing if not
-                                      supported by the server; "no" uses
+      -U, --use-pull [yes|no|either]  Determines whether pull operations are used for operations with the WBEM server that return lists of instances, as follows: "yes" uses pull operations and fails if not supported by the server; "no" uses
                                       traditional operations; "either" (default)
-                                      uses pull operations if supported by the server, and otherwise traditional
+                                      uses pull operations if supported by the server and otherwise falls back to
-                                      operations.
+                                      traditional operations.
 Default: "either".
       --pull-max-cnt INT              Maximum number of instances to be returned by the WBEM server in each response, if pull operations are used.
 This is a tuning